Access Airflow command-line interface

 To run Airflow CLI commands on a Private IP environment, run them on a machine that can access the GKE cluster's control plane endpoint.
 Your options may vary depending on your private cluster configuration.

-If public endpoint access is enabled in your environment's cluster, you can also run Airflow CLI commands from a machine with a public IP address that is added to authorized networks.
+If public endpoint access is enabled in your environment's cluster, you can also run Airflow CLI commands from a machine with an external IP address that is added to authorized networks.
 To enable access from your machine, add the external address of your machine to your environment's list of authorized networks.

 Troubleshooting